UniNE-CHYN/multilstsq/doc/joss-paper/paper.md

 Least squares fitting is a underlying method for numerous applications, the most common one being linear regression.
 It consists in finding the parameters vector ``β°`` which minimizes ``‖ε‖₂`` in the equation ``y = Xβ + ε``, where `X` is the design matrix, `y` the observation vector, and `ε` the error vector.

-Since it is a fundamental algorithm, a number of Python 3 implementation exists, with different feature sets and performance, such as:  `numpy.linalg.lstsq`, `scipy.stats.linregress`, `sklearn.linear_model.LinearRegression` and `statsmodel.OLS`.
+Since it is a fundamental algorithm, a number of Python 3 implementations exist, with different feature sets and performance, such as:  `numpy.linalg.lstsq`, `scipy.stats.linregress`, `sklearn.linear_model.LinearRegression` and `statsmodel.OLS`.

 However, the current available libraries are not designed to work on a large quantity of simultaneous problems, for example solving a least square problem for each pixel of an image.
 Iterating over a large number of small problems is inefficient.
 Moreover, when doing linear regression, it is often tedious to build the design matrix `X`.